Gaochenyin/SelectiveIntegrative/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The srEC function is to develop an dynamic borrowing framework to incorporate information from other external-control (EC) datasets with the gold-standard randomized trials from [Gao et al., (2023)](https://arxiv.org/pdf/2306.16642.pdf).
+The srEC function is to develop a dynamic borrowing framework to incorporate information from other external-control (EC) datasets with the gold-standard randomized trials from [Gao et al., (2023)](https://arxiv.org/pdf/2306.16642.pdf).
 By adopting the